 Shepperton is a large village on the River Thames in North Surrey, South East England.
 It is only 15 miles south west of central London, so is ideal if you are looking for walk from London.

-Previously, Shepperton was famous for its film studios, which is just outside Shepperton in Charlton Village.
+Previously, Shepperton was famous for its film studios, which are just outside Shepperton in Charlton Village.
 They have filmed several blockbusters here, including Bridget Jones’ Diary, Billy Elliot, and Gladiator.

 Although its population has significantly increased, Shepperton has retained its village character and still has many independent shops in the High Street.